Temporal Complexity and Self-Organization in an Exponential Dense Associative Memory Model: Introduction

 The working hypothesis of the present work is that the ability of DAM models to accurately recall patterns should imply some form of organizing principle in the neural network, thus recalling the basic idea of {\it complexity}, which assumes the spontaneous emergence of self-organizing structures and cooperative dynamics in multi-component systems \cite{sornette_book2006,grigolini_csf15_bio_temp_complex,paradisi_springer2017}.
 Then, the questions that we deal with in this paper are: does a DAM model display a complex self-organizing behavior?
 In more detail, does a DAM model exhibit a condition of complex intermittency in accordance with the TC framework?
 And, if it does, are there specific regions in the parameter space where TC behavior emerges?

 Then, in order to clarify the above questions, in this work we investigate the TC features of a stochastic exponential DAM (SEDAM) model with a multiplicative dichotomous noise term, thus extending the model of Demircigil et al. \cite{demircigil2017modernHopfExp}.
 This allows us to carry out the study without resorting to the canonical equilibrium ensemble framework, but instead computing and analyzing temporal dynamics without any assumption of steady-state equilibrium.
+More specifically, the thermodynamical approach to associative memory models does not account for out-of-equilibrium dynamics, which, on the contrary, is the focus of the present work.
 Through numerical simulations, we show the behavior of TC indices as the noise intensity and the number of stored patterns vary.
+In particular, we identified three regions: a sub- and super-critical region with a Markovian dynamics, and a critical region marked by the emergence of self-organization.

 The paper is organized as follows.
 In Section \ref{dam}, we introduce our stochastic version of the DAM model with exponential interaction function.
 In Section \ref{tc-idc}, after a brief overview of temporal complexity, we introduce the event-based TC analysis applied here.
 In Section \ref{results} we show and discuss the results of numerical simulations and TC analyses and, finally, in Section \ref{conclusions} we draw some conclusions.